seanmiddleditch/formatxx/README.md

 formatxx is a modern C++ string formatting library.
 Its intended goals are to offer fast compilation times, minimal binary bloat, and reasonable speed.
-Final measurements of these goals are not yet available; the library is still in very early development.
+Final measurements of these goals are not yet available; the library is still in preliminary development.

 The library supports writing primitive types as well as user-defined types into string formatting buffers.
 The libray has as little dependence on the C++ standard library as possible, which is intended to make it a very light header to include throughout a larger C++ project.

-The included string buffers allow for formatting into a `std::string`-compatible type, a fixed- size buffer with guaranteed no allocations, or a buffer that initially has a fixed-size buffer but can grow to accomodate larger strings.
+The included string writers allow for formatting into a `std::string`-compatible type, a fixed- size buffer with guaranteed no allocations, or a buffer that initially has a fixed-size buffer but can grow to accomodate larger strings.
 The combination of these buffers allow for easy use in three major cases: quick creation of `std::string` values, use in assert handlers that cannot allocate, and use in log systems where allocation should be avoided but is allowed when necessary.
+Users can easily write their own buffer systems as well.

 The underlying method of operation of formatxx is to collect a list of arguments via variadic templates, lookup a `format_value` function for each of those arguments, and then pass the format